Professor a.D. Dr.-Ing. Klaus Brieß

 Career in brief:

 Manuel Ortega Varela de Seijas graduated in Aerospace engineering from TU Delft and in Space engineering from TU Berlin.
-He has a minor in mechanical engineering from UPMC in Paris, and developed an additive manufacturing machine for metals with EPFL (Switzerland).
-He has worked on systems engineering and project management for the Paris Observatory Meteorix mission, ESA’s OPS-SAT mission and Berlin Space Technologies GmbH.
+He has a minor in mechanical engineering from UPMC in Paris, and holds a PhD on 3D printing in space from TU Berlin developed in partnership with ESA.
+He previously worked on additive manufacturing of metals at EPFL (Switzerland), as well as on systems engineering and project management for the Paris Observatory Meteorix mission, ESA’s OPS-SAT mission, Berlin Space Technologies GmbH, and Azimut Space GmbH.

 Courses taught in MSE programme: